kashvishah222/kashvishah222/README.md

 ---

 ## Goal
-To work at the intersection of **computing and art**, building systems that are not only intelligent — but also intuitive, accessible, and meaningful.
+To work at the intersection of **computing and art**, building systems that are not only intelligent, but also intuitive, accessible, and meaningful.